List of Marvel Comics characters: B: Derek Bishop

-Derek Bishop is a fictional character appearing in American comic books published by Marvel Comics.
+Derek Bishop is a character appearing in American comic books published by Marvel Comics.
 The character, created by Allan Heinberg and Jim Cheung, first appeared in Young Avengers #2 (March 2005).
-He is a wealthy individual, and the father of Kate Bishop / Hawkeye and Susan Bishop.
-Unfortunately, Derek secretly conspired with supervillains (such as the Kingpin and Madame Masque) to put a hit on Kate and Clint Barton / Hawkeye.
+He is the father of Kate Bishop / Hawkeye and Susan Bishop, and the husband of Eleanor Bishop, who secretly conspired with supervillains (such as the Kingpin and Madame Masque) to put a hit on Kate and Clint Barton / Hawkeye.